hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 units.
-Luckily, our brains are equipped with a bevy of physiological processes which can be used to measure time (circulation, transduction networks, and so forth), and input channels with thresholds, capacities, and so forth, which measure the amount of sensation.
+Luckily, our brains are equipped with a bevy of physiological processes which can be used to measure time (circulation, transduction networks, and so forth), along with input channels whose thresholds and capacities can measure the amount of sensation.
 It seems plausible that the subjective rate of experience is some function of the strength, nature and speed of sensory input, relative to these physiologically defined units of measurement, along